Photos taken with the Exakta 70-210mm f4-5.6 MC Macro

 A few years back I picked up an Exakta 70-210mm f4-5.6 MC Macro lens with Minolta/Sony ‘A’ mount fitting.
 I haven’t used this lens a lot because I much prefer to use prime lenses on my cameras so it is up for sale on Etsy (as of 12th August 2019).

-I’ll be honest, it’s hardly an outstanding lens, but it has produced some decent photos.
+It’s not an outstanding lens, but it has produced some decent photos.
 I have used it on my Sony A300 and A57 and at times it has produced some interesting bokeh and the sharpness is actually quite decent for a cheap zoom.
 Below are a selection of my favourite photos taken with this lens.

 The Exakta 70-210mm on the Sony A57